minchjung/PROJECTLIST/README.md

 #### Done means well awared enough to say its skillful
 #### Not Yet means the project done but not fully understanded
 #### not linked yet means soon be on that Gitgub from my notes and desktop
+## All that things need to be developed far more,though

 </br>